ANTH 204: HUMAN ECOLOGY (Section 1 & 2)

 1. demonstrate their knowledge and understanding of human adaptations to various environments (both biological and cultural) and the adaptive significance of many aspects of human behavior via (1) three written exams; (2) in-class presentations, seminars, and discussions; and (3) a five-page term paper.
 They will acquire said knowledge via assigned readings, lectures, films, seminars, case studies, discussions, and individual research projects.

 2. demonstrate their research, writing, and speaking skills, respectively, via (a) conducting a literature review-oriented research project, (b) organizing and writing a five-page term paper based on their research, and (c) presenting an overview of their project.

-4. become more aware of the human onslaught to the global environment and differential access to resources via readings, discussion, and research.
+4. become more aware of anthropogenic damage to the global environment and differential access to resources via readings, discussion, and research.

-5. demonstrate their knowledge of their nutritional needs and their success at fulfilling those needs via the completion of the nutrition project.
+5. demonstrate their knowledge of their nutritional needs and success at fulfilling those needs via the completion of the nutrition project.
 They will use course information and outside resources to evaluate their individual needs in relation to their current diet, so as to gain a better understanding of what their bodies need to function.
 It is my hope that students will adjust their diet accordingly (if necessary) to improve their health and well-being.
-This assignment is part of the Geneseo Food Research Project, https://wiki.geneseo.edu:8443/display/food/Geneseo+Food+Research.

 TEXTBOOKS (available at bookstore):

 Linden E. (2011) The Ragged Edge of the World.
 Plume paperback by Penguin Books.
 ISBN: 9780452297746

 Bishop N.H Himalayan herders.
 (1998 by Harcourt Brace or multiple years by Cengage Learning)